HighDiceRoller/icepool/README.md

 pip install icepool
 ```

-The source is pure Python, so including a direct copy can work as well.
+The source is pure Python, so including a direct copy in your project can work as well.

 ## Contact